ebeuerle/sqs_to_syslog/README.md

 Author: *Eddie Beuerlein*

 ### Summary
 This script will poll an AWS SQS queue for RedLock alerts and then format them and send them to a syslog listener (locally or remote).
+This can be used for QRadar as well by using the LEEF named script.

 ### Requirements and Dependencies